Oops and Daisies

 Find a village

 When I had my second, I decided to stay home full time.
 I thought I was ready for it since I’d been dabbling in working from home since 2014, but being home and with the kids 24/7?
-It can be lonely… even when your oldest is a chatterbox like little miss.
+It can be lonely… even when your oldest is a chatterbox like Little Miss.
 Adult conversation for me can change my whole day, and I’m thankful that I’m starting to build my “village” in our new town.
 When I needed physical therapy, they were there to help with the kids.
 When I needed a break or a girl’s night, they’ve been there.

 (New to an area or looking to meet more moms for your “village”?
-The Peanut app is one great way to do that).
+The Peanut app is one way to do that).

 Give yourself permission to take a break